algorandfoundation/specs/dev/partkey.md

-$\OTSSBatchID$ identifies an intermediate level ephemeral sub-key of a batch. $\OTSSBatchID$ is signed by the master key.
+$\OTSSBatchID$ identifies an intermediate level ephemeral sub-key of a batch. $\OTSSBatchID$ is signed by the voting keys root key.
 It has the following
 fields:

  - _SubKey Public key_ $\SubKeyPK$, the public key of this sub-key.